chamilo/docs/teacher-guide/assignments/assignment_creation.md

 ![](../../.gitbook/assets/graphics66.png)

-_Illustration 93: Create a new assignment_
+_Illustration: Create a new assignment_

 Advanced settings allow you to: